Is Ballard Power Systems Inc. (BLDP) a Keeper?

 B. Riley Securities gave a rating of “Buy” to BLDP, setting the target price at $30 in the report published on April 16th of the current year.

-During the last 5 trading sessions, BLDP fell by -7.31%, which changed the moving average for the period of 200-days by -14.92% in comparison to the 20-day moving average, which settled at $15.93.
-In addition, Ballard Power Systems Inc. saw -34.96% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BLDP rose by +3.66%, which changed the moving average for the period of 200-days by +4.55% in comparison to the 20-day moving average, which settled at $15.75.
+In addition, Ballard Power Systems Inc. saw -29.83% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BLDP